limor666/spectrogram-lib/README.md

 # Spectrogram

 **Spectrogram** is a C++ class for creating spectrograms from PCM audio array.
 Spectrogram uses [Ooura](https://www.kurims.kyoto-u.ac.jp/~ooura/fft.html) FFT that [benchmarks](https://www.fftw.org/benchfft/ffts.html) decently.
 It also provides [Mel](https://www.mathworks.com/help/audio/ref/melspectrogram.html) image transformation and some standard colormaps.
-The code is mildly optimized for speed.
+The code is mildly optimized for speed, has a small footprint and can be easily embeeded into an application such as a rhythm game.

 ![alt text](images/spectrogram_example.jpg)
 ## Quickstart